InEngine-NET/InEngine.NET/docs-src/commands.md

 ## Progress Bar

-The **InEngine.Core.AbstractCommand** class provides a ProgressBar property.
-This is how it is used.
+The **InEngine.Core.AbstractCommand** class provides a ProgressBar property to show command progress in a terminal.
+This is how it is used:

 ```c#
 public override void Run()